Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The emergent hybrid SFS modes of the NH-SSH model with the boundary impurity

-and $\psi$ is the numerical $1\times 2N$ eigenvector.
-The energy spectrum and the comparison between analytic and numerical results of the PSF modes are illustrated in Fig. \ref{Fig-nsshimphssf} for selected parameters, which expectedly match with each other.
-Therefore, the PSF effect of $\bar{\mathcal{H}}_{imp}$ implies the finite-size HSSF effect of $\mathcal{H}_{nssh}$ with boundary impurity.
+and $\psi$ is the corresponding numerical eigenvector.
+The energy spectrum and a comparison between analytic and numerical results of the pure SF modes are illustrated in Fig. \ref{Fig-nsshimphssf} for selected parameters, which expectedly match each other.
+Therefore, the pure SF effect of $\bar{\mathcal{H}}_{imp}$ implies the finite-size hybrid SFS effect of $\hat{\mathcal{H}}_{nssh}$ with the boundary impurity.

 \end{widetext}